quocdat32461997/quocdat32461997.github.io/about.md

 Currently, I am conducting research on Text and Graph Generation under supervision of Prof. Jessica Ouyang.
 Before that, I gained my B.S. in Computer Science in UT-Dallas.
 My elementary English teachers told that I could not speak and use foreign languages fluently.
 Hence, I dedicate my time to solve language and text problems.
 Also, please address by **Eric** since my first name is pronounced similar to *that* that I am always confused if people are calling me or just simply saying *that* word.

 ## Research interests
 * Natural Language Processing/Understanding/Generation
 * Graph Neural Networks
-* Information Extraction

-## Activities & Services
-* At [AI Society (UT Dalls)](https://aisutd.org), mentor folks on Deep Learning and NLP projects
-* Learning languages: Korean
+* Machine/Deep Learning

 ## Contacts
 * Email: [dat.ngo3246@gmail.com](mailto:dat.ngo3246@gmail.com)